gahan4/nfl-schedule/README.md

 ### **Modeling Approach**
 - Two-step process for determining number of likely viewers for primetime game.
 Firstly, "intrigue score" for each team calculated based on their win percentage in previous season and
 - Integer programming is used to optimize time slot assignments while respecting constraints.

+### ** Where It Falls Short**
+This schedule probably isn't ready for the prime time.
+Here are some areas where it falls short, relative to what would be required for a real NFL schedule:
 -

 ---